 The two main types of coffee that are widely available across grocery stores are Arabica and Robusta.
-When it comes to flavor, Arabica is well-balanced with bitterness and sourness whereas Robusta has a stronger and harsher taste.
+When it comes to flavour, Arabica is well-balanced with bitterness and sourness whereas Robusta has a stronger and harsher taste.
 Robusta has more caffeine than Arabica, which explains why it has a more bitter taste.
 However, it should be noted that 100% Arabica is the best type of coffee, and it is superior to Robusta.
 Also, keep in mind that Arabica grows in different countries.
-For that reason, the flavor and smell will vary based on the region in which the coffee was grown.
+For that reason, the flavour and smell will vary based on the region in which the coffee was grown.
 For example, Brazillian Arabica has a nutty aftertaste while Ethiopian Arabica has a hint of berries.
-There are also some coffee manufacturers that mix both types of coffee together to create a unique flavor as well.
+There are also some coffee manufacturers that mix both types of coffee together to create a unique flavour as well.
 In the end, your choice between the two types of coffee will come down to your preferences.

 Knowing How to Spot Quality Coffee With the Packaging

-Coffee packaging matters to the quality of the coffee as the flavor can be directly affected by light and oxygen.
+Coffee packaging matters to the quality of the coffee as the flavour can be directly affected by light and oxygen.
 Therefore, you should only look for ground coffee that comes in an air-tight container, sealed with foil paper with a valve which allows you to smell the coffee.
 The valve prevents air from getting inside while making it possible for excess carbon monoxide to escape.
-As a result, the flavor of the coffee is intact.
+As a result, the flavour of the coffee is intact.
 If you find a sealed package of ground coffee with a valve, chances are the quality of the coffee is decent enough.

 Understanding the Roast Level

-The level of beans roasting also makes a huge impact on the flavor and aroma of your coffee.
+The level of beans roasting also makes a huge impact on the flavour and aroma of your coffee.
 You can see the number indicated on the coffee package, where number 1 is the lightest roast and number 5 is the darkest.
 Let’s take a closer look at the differences between the roast levels, from lightest to the darkest roast: